cbedio/OpenScout/README.md

 # OpenScout Changes 23/01/2025

-Attempted to implement ESP32.
+### Attempted to implement ESP32.
-Found to have not enough pins, therefore used arudino ATMEGA and ESP32.
+It was found to not have enough pins, therefore used arudino ATMEGA and ESP32.

-ATMEGA controlls motors and drivers
+ATMEGA controlls motors and motor drivers.
 ESP32 controlls MQTT messages, and translates them into motor control commands.

-Added Lead-acid battery to power arduino and ESP32.
+### Added a new Lead-acid battery to power arduino and ESP32.
-The orignal Lead-acid battery powers the 4 motors.
+The orignal Lead-acid battery powers the 4 motors and their drivers.

-Software-
+### Software
-Attempted MQQT receiver, however MQTT is incomplete therefore isn't usable for this purpose yet.
+Evaluated MQTT receiver, however it was found to be incomplete therefore using it to control motors was not possible.
-Implemented radio reiciver.
+Implemented radio receiver which converts radio commands into twist messages instead.

 # OpenScout